General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

-Then a~$k$-reproduction has the following effect backward in time.
-If $k$ potential ancestors simultaneously encounter circles, they merge into one and take the place of the individual marked with a black circle.
+In this setting genealogical structures are extracted from the particle picture as follows.
+Start with a sample of~$n$ individuals chosen at time $t=0$ and trace back the set of their potential ancestors by reading the graphical picture from right to left.
+Suppose there are currently~$n$ potential ancestors in the graph.
+Neutral reproductions have the following effect backward in time.
+If $k$ lineages of potential ancestors simultaneously encounter circles, they merge into one and take the place of the individual marked with a black circle.
 In particular, the number of potential ancestors decreases to $n-k+1$.
-On the other hand, the effect of a $\ell$-replacement backward in time is as follows ($\ell\in\,]m]$).
-If a potential ancestor encounters a black square, we add all the lines marked with a white square (in this case~$\ell-1$) to the set of potential ancestors.
-In particular, if all the~$\ell-1$ white squares are outside the set, the number increases to~$n+\ell-1$.
+The effect of an $\ell$-interaction backward in time is as follows.
+If a lineage encounters a black square, we add all lines marked with a white square (in this case~$\ell-1$) to the set of potential ancestors.
+In particular, if~$\hat{\ell}\leq \ell-1$ white squares are currently outside the set of potential ancestors, the number increases to~$n+\hat{\ell}$.

-Applying this procedure up to backward time $t$ leads to a generalisation of the ancestral selection graph~(ASG) of~\citet{KroNe97}, see Fig.~\ref{fig:representASG}.
-In order to extract the true genealogy and the types of the individuals in the sample at time $0$, we assign types to the lines in the ASG at backward time $t$ in an exchangeable manner according to the initial type distribution and propagate them along the lines forward up to time $0$ subject to the colouring rule $p$, see Fig.~\ref{fig:ASGcoloured}.
+The structure arising up to backward time $t$ under this procedure endowed with the colouring rule is a generalisation of the \emph{ancestral selection graph}~(ASG) of~\citet{KroNe97}, see Fig.~\ref{fig:representASG}.
+We refer to it as the \emph{Moran-ASG}.
+Note that its distribution depends on the parameters $(\beta,p,\mu)$ of the underlying Moran model and the size of the sample~$n$.
+To determine the types of the individuals in the sample at time $0$, we assign types to the lines in the ASG at backward time $t$ in an exchangeable manner according to the initial type distribution, and then propagate them forward along the lines up to time~$0$ while adhering to the colouring rule~$p$, see Fig.~\ref{fig:ASGcoloured}.